Laufey and Kratos together in a God of War story scene

 What the story still has not answered

-How exactly does Faye wake in the Everywhen?
+How exactly does Laufey wake in the Everywhen?

-Official copy confirms the awakening after death, but the mechanism and timeline rules are still unrevealed.
+Official copy confirms the awakening after death, but the mechanism and full timeline rules are still unrevealed.

 Which mythologies become central?

 Sekhmet and Begtse are confirmed, and multiple mythologies are part of the premise.
-A full Egypt saga or any future setting is still speculation.
+A full Egypt saga or any future setting is not confirmed yet.

 Does Valhalla connect to the Everywhen?